Constrained Stochastic Recursive Momentum Successive Convex Approximation: Proposed Algorithm

-In the literature, the classical MFCQ condition, which corresponds to $\omega = 0$ and $\rho \rightarrow 0$, is commonly encountered, but is known to yield only asymptotic convergence results, as in \cite{scutari2016parallel}.
+In the literature, the classical MFCQ condition, which corresponds to $\chi = 0$ and $\rho \rightarrow 0$, is commonly encountered, but is known to yield asymptotic convergence results, as in \cite{scutari2016parallel}.
 This is because the classical MFCQ only implies that the dual variables associated with \eqref{xhata} are bounded by an unknown parameter that may potentially depend on the solution path, as was also observed in \cite[Remark 5]{boob2023stochastic}.
-However, the parameterized version of MFCQ in Assumption \ref{Amfcq} ensures that this bound is computable and depends solely on the initial conditions and the specific problem parameters such as $L$ and $\rho$.
+Another approach, as also mentioned in Sec. \ref{sec:back}, is the extended MFCQ used in \cite{shi2022momentum} and corresponds to using $\chi = 0$ and $\rho > 0$.
+While the extended MFCQ guarantees a bound on the dual variables, it does not yield an explicit expression for the bound, which leaves the final SFO complexity depending on an unknown quantity $\tilde{\Lambda}$ in \cite{shi2022momentum}.
+In contrast, the parameterized version of MFCQ in Assumption \ref{Amfcq} ensures that this bound is computable and depends solely on the initial conditions and the specific problem parameters such as $L$ and $\rho$.
 Intuitively, the vector $\d_{\tx}$ can be interpreted as a direction along which one could move a sufficiently small distance, starting from $\tx$, and stay feasible.
 We will formalize this intuition in Sec. \ref{con-al} and establish that Assumption \ref{Amfcq} implies the existence of a Slater point for \eqref{xhata}.
 The existence of such a Slater point immediately yields a bound on the dual variables.

 Before concluding, we remark that one could make stronger assumptions than MFCQ that may be easier to check in practice.
 For instance, \cite{boob2023stochastic} established non-asymptotic results under strong feasibility and compactness of the feasible region.
 In the present case however, strong feasibility of \eqref{pc} does not imply that Slater's condition holds for \eqref{xhata}.
 Hence we do not pursue this approach.